villez/rbcal/README.md

 There is a simple shell script to install the program for use, `install`.
-However it's very basic and just copies the main script into `~/bin/rbcal` and the example configuration file into `~/.rbcal` but doesn't do much error checking, except not overwriting a previous configuration file.
-Use carefully, and make sure the `~/bin` directory exists beforehand.
+However it's very basic and just copies the main script into `~/bin/rbcal` and the example configuration file into `~/.rbcal`.

+The install script isn't extremely robust, but it does check that the `~/bin` directory exists and doesn't overwrite a previous configuration file (`~/.rbcal`).
 You can also easily do the same thing manually and choose where to put the script, what to name it, whether to include the config file or not, etc.

 ## The Configuration File